 The Complexity-to-Pay Ratio

 Before you grab a shop, think about the full time cost: drive time, time on-site, report writing, and any follow-up.
 Divide the pay by your total hours.
-If that number feels too low, skip it and look for something better.
+If that number feels too low, skip it and find something better.

 Distance and Route Logic